Service

 If you notice your cat experiencing any of these symptoms, it’s important to call your vet as soon as possible to discuss what to do next for your cat.

-• Serving food at room temperature, or slightly warming it to just below body temperature, can enhance its palatability.
+- Serve food at room temperature or slightly warmed to just below body temperature to enhance its palatability.

 With changes in your cat’s health, sometimes a diet change is necessary.
 Prescription foods are a great option for people with cats that suffer from some of the common geriatric health issues.
 In some cases, the food alone is enough to help your cat feel good and healthy, but medication may need to be added as well depending on severity.
 We are happy to be working with Purina, Hills Science Diet, and Royal Canin to get you the best food for your cats.